neilbrown/edlib/README.md

 The other special argument is one of the panes, called “home”.
-This always identifies the pane in which the command was found, either as a dedicated 'pane' command or as a named command.
+This always identifies the pane in which the command was found, either as a dedicated “pane” command or as a named command.
 One of the primary uses of “home” is to access “home->data” which a private data structure owned by the pane.
 The command associated with a particular pane is typically the only code which can understand the